Rakesh9100/CalcDiverse/Calculators/Astrological-Age-Calculator/README.md

 ## Description :-

-This is a simple calculator that gives back the age of user on different planets as selected by the user
+This is a simple calculator that gives back the age of the user on different planets as selected by the user.

 ## Tech Stacks :-